European Economic Integration

 - This Course favours a high student participation.
 For this, participants will have all the learning materials at the UAB Campus Virtual – Moodle.

-- The European Policies on Energy, Industry, Transport, Technology, Environment and Consumption
+7. The European Policies on Energy, Industry, Transport, Technology, Environment and Consumption - (Presentations and Readings)

-- The European Social Policy & the European Welfare
+11. The European Social Policy & the European Welfare - (Presentations and Readings)

-- The European Challenges Internal: From Unemployment to Institutional System; and external: brexit, neighborhoods, US and Global
+14. The European Challenges: Internal: From Unemployment to Institutional System; and external: Brexit, Neighborhoods, US and Global - (Presentations, Readings and Proofs)

-The final grade will be composed by 60 % from 3 brief week proofs + 25 % from 14 one-page daily statements + 10 % from one presentation + 5 % from attendance and participation.
+The final grade will be composed by 10 % from one student presentation + 30 % from 14 one-page daily statements + 60 % from 3 brief week proofs.

 Links and references